dustinpfister/blog_posts/_posts/js-promise.md

 ### 2.1 - Basic util promisify example

-To get started with this promsify method there is creating a quick simple script that will just read a file and spit put the data of the file to the standard output of the console if all goes well using the [read file method](/2020/05/12/nodejs-filesystem-read-file/) of the file system module that has been passed to the promisify method..
+To get started with this promisify method there is creating a quick simple script that will just read a file and spit put the data of the file to the standard output of the console if all goes well using the [read file method](/2020/05/12/nodejs-filesystem-read-file/) of the file system module that has been passed to the promisify method.
+To making this kind of script I would just need to start by requiring in the file system module, and then the promisify method of the utils module.
+At that point I can create a read file method by calling the promisify method and passing the read file method of the file system module as the first and only argument for the promisify method.
+The returned result of doing so is then a read file method that will return a promise when used, at which point I can call that and then start chaining then and catch calls off of the promise object.

 ```js
 // requiring in the file system module